Connect with us

 The concrete surface is now left to cure before opening the road to traffic.

-The downside of concrete road construction method is that it is quite expensive.
+The downside of the concrete road construction method is that it is quite expensive.
 Besides, concrete roads do not bend to support heavy loads – which makes them less durable.

 3. Water-bound macadam road construction